vjaunet/fortran_lib/README.md

 ------
 Since Intel stopped there non-commercial license, the library is ported to the GNU FORTRAN compiler gfortran.
 The Intel compiler should still be supported.
-The library compiles with gfortran from Homebrew gcc 6.1.0_1.
-GCC 7.x not yet tested
+The library compiles with gfortran from Homebrew gcc 6.1.0_1 and GCC 7.2.

 Requirement :
 -------------